zudduz/visions-static/README.md

 # visions-static
 Static files for the visions project

-This repository was created with the assistance of Gemini and other AIs
+This repository was created with the assistance of Gemini